LouisWW/criminal_network_analysis/src/config/README.md

-Explain config folder

 The [config.py](config.py) file captures all the flags given to main.py.
-Below, you can find the list of all possible flags can can be used in different combinations.
+Below, you can find the list of all possible flags can be used in different combinations.

 ````
 usage: CRIMINAL NETWORK ANALYSIS [-h] [-draw-network [{c,n}]] [-execute {parallel,sequential}] [-create-population] [-get-network-stats] [-compare-w-rnd-init]